 Sender ID is the email validation system designed to prevent spoofing.
 Sender ID, for the large part, relies on SPF with only slight differences.

-The main difference between Sender ID and SPF is that Sender ID is there to improve the main deficiencies of SPF.
-The principal deficiency of SPF is that it does not identify the address in the header, which indicates the sending party.
+The main difference between Sender ID and SPF is that Sender ID is there to improve the primary deficiencies of SPF.
+The principal weakness of SPF is that it does not identify the address in the header, which indicates the sending party.
 It often happens that the address checked by SPF is different from the one in the header of the email.
 The header addresses are shown to the users and serve to reply to an email.
 It means that SPF checks only the "mail from" email addresses.

 Sender ID and SPF are almost identical, with only slight differences.